 B.H.
 James is the author of Parnucklian for Chocolate and co-author of Method to the Madness: A Common Core Guide to Creating Critical Thinkers through the Study of Literature and the forthcoming A Sea of Troubles: Pairing Literary and Informational Texts to Address Social Inequality.

 Parnucklian for Chocolate was a finalist for the 2014 PEN Center USA Literary Award for Fiction.
 James’s play adaption of the novel, titled Alien Abductions, Typically Speaking, was a finalist for Monologue Bank’s 2020 New American Voices Playwriting Festival as well as B Street Theatre’s 2019 New Comedies Festival.

-James has taught English at Franklin High School in Stockton, CA for fourteen years.
+James has taught English at Franklin High School in Stockton, CA for fifteen years.